joedockrill/image-scraper/README.md

 This was originally an image scraper notebook for creating deep learning datasets.

-This has since been turned into an installable library and is much easier to use as you can simply drop a few lines of code into your own notebook as you're experimenting.
+It has since been turned into an installable library and is much easier to use as you can simply drop a few lines of code into your own notebook as you're experimenting.

 This notebook now shows you how to use the library.